judepayne/dictim/README.md

 [![bb compatible](https://raw.githubusercontent.com/babashka/babashka/master/logo/badge.svg)](https://babashka.org)

+Data driven diagrams.

-Dictim is a library for representing Terrastruct's [d2](https://github.com/terrastruct/d2) and Graphviz's [dot](https://graphviz.org/doc/info/lang.html) languages as data.
-It is just a subset of Clojure's edn data format.
+Dictim is a Clojure/ Babashka library for representing a diagram using a subset of Clojure's edn data format.
+It then allows you to compile the edn into either Terrastruct's [d2](https://github.com/terrastruct/d2) or Graphviz's [dot](https://graphviz.org/doc/info/lang.html) languages.
+You can use either the d2 or graphviz executable to produce the diagram.
-It uses Clojure's vectors and maps to represent the d2 language, and provides functions to compile to d2 text as well as parsing d2 text back to the dictim data format.

-Support is provided for Clojure and Babshka (with experimental Clojurescript support).
+Dictim has deeper support for d2. d2 text can be parsed into dictim format.

+You can also install dictim as a command line tool; details below.

+Clojurescript support is experimental.

 ## Release Information